DanLeEpicMan/UpdatedMonolithSolver/README.md

 # Instructions

 To clarify, these instructions assume that you are using a computer with Windows.
 If this is not your case, then you should still be able to run all the scripts fine, but none of the instructions will apply.
 Contact me if you're having trouble (see below).
-Also, if you prefer instructions in a video format then [you can find that here](https://youtu.be/2Rf2MQzMCJ8) (this video is outdated, so I will update with a new one ASAP).
+Also, if you prefer instructions in a video format then [you can find that [here](https://youtu.be/63QQr9axij0).
 I apologize in advance if I come off as pretentious, condescending, or redundant.

 Also know that you are free to contact me for whatever reason, whether you run into a problem with the program, want some tips for 100% completion, or simply want to talk.
-My contact information can be found in the [Afterword](https://github.com/DanLeEpicMan/UpdatedMonolithSolver/blob/main/README.md#afterword).
+My contact information can be found in the [Afterword](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#afterword).

 ## Prerequisites and Installation

 Here I explain what you will need in order to run this script.
-Steps 1 and 2 are also related to setting up the solver; if you already know how to (decently) use command prompt and file explorer, then feel free to download the package in the next step and skip to [Step 3](https://github.com/DanLeEpicMan/UpdatedMonolithSolver/blob/main/README.md#step-3).
+Steps 1 and 2 are also related to setting up the solver; if you already know how to (decently) use command prompt and file explorer, then feel free to download the package in the next step and skip to [Step 3](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-3).

 Since this program is written in Python, you will need to download Python 3.6 or a newer version.
 Additionally, you must also have the NumPy library installed.
 The Anaconda distribution includes both of these: [here's the download link for Windows](https://www.anaconda.com/products/individual#windows).
 If none of this step made sense to you, don't worry!
 Just download the Anaconda software and move onto Step 1.